osmosis-labs/osmosis/x/poolmanager/README.md

 1. `CreatePoolMsg` is received by the `x/gamm` message server.

-2. `CreatePool` keeper method is called  from `poolmanager`, propagating the appropriate implemenation of the `CreatePoolMsg` interface.
+2. `CreatePool` keeper method is called from `poolmanager`, propagating the appropriate implementation of the `CreatePoolMsg` interface.

 ```go
 // x/poolmanager/creator.go CreatePool(...)